cdtweb/pharven/README.md

 Pharven
 =======

-If you have ever needed to commit your Composer dependencies then Pharven is built for you.
+If you have ever needed to commit your `vendor/` directory into your project repository then Pharven was built for you.

-Pharven bundles your vendor directory into a single PHP Archive (PHAR) and allows you to commit and deploy a single file for your entire vendor directory.
+Pharven bundles your vendor directory into a single PHP Archive (PHAR) and allows you to commit and deploy a single file instead of your entire `vendor/` directory.

 ## Installation